AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Before discussing the results, we briefly outline how certain components of this plot are estimated.
-Turbulent energy is calculated using the turbulent velocities of each lobe cell, which are estimated by subtracting the mean velocity vector of the relevant lobe from the cells velocity vector \citep[see e.g.,][]{WeinbergerEtAl17, EhlertEtal18, BourneEtAl19}, noting that to avoid contamination from the high bulk velocity of the jet itself, cells with $|v_{z}|>v_{\rm J}^{\rm mean}$, where $v_{\rm J}^{\rm mean}$ is defined in table \ref{tab:jet_runs}, are neglected when estimating the turbulent velocity.
-As in \cite{BourneEtAl19}, the $PdV$ losses are estimated between consecutive snapshots as $\Delta E_{\rm lobe}^{\rm PdV}=\overline{P}_{\rm lobe}\times \Delta V_{\rm lobe}$, and summed to find the cumulative losses with time, where $\overline{P}_{\rm lobe}$ and $\Delta V_{\rm lobe}$ are the mean lobe pressure and change in lobe volume between between consecutive pairs of snapshots, respectively.
-Mixing losses are similarly calculated between consecutive snapshots as $\Delta E_{\rm lobe}^{\rm mix} = \overline{\epsilon}_{\rm lobe}\times \Delta M_{\rm J}^{\rm mix}$, and summed, where

-is the lobe energy per unit mass of injected material\footnote{Note, as discussed in Section~\ref{sec:jet_model}, injected jet material, $m_{\rm J}^{\rm inj}$, is the mass added via the jet by Equation~\ref{eq:mdot_jet}.}, and $\overline{\epsilon}_{\rm lobe}$ and $\Delta M_{\rm J}^{\rm mix}$ are the average $\epsilon_{\rm lobe}$ and change in mass of injected jet material mixed into the ICM between pairs of consecutive snapshots, respectively.

-First we consider the lobe energy content during the inflation phase.
-For all three jet powers, we find that in general the combined thermal and kinetic energy of the jet lobes accounts for $\sim$~half of the injected jet energy \citep[see also e.g.,][]{HardcastleKrause13, BourneSijacki17, WeinbergerEtAl17}, with values of $51.7$, $48.9$ and $46.3\%$ of the cumulative injected energy residing in the low, fiducial and high power jet lobes, respectively, shortly before the jets switch off.
-The only large departure from this behaviour occurs in the first few Myr of jet injection, where the fraction of injected energy in the lobes peaks at $70-80\%$ before significant expansion and mixing has occurred.
-It is also clear for all three jet powers, that the thermal component dominates despite the jets injected being in the form of the kinetic energy.
-As discussed in \cite{BourneEtAl19}, this is due to shocks driven by the fast jets rapidly heating the lobe gas and resulting in only $\sim 5-6\%$ of the jet energy residing in the lobes as kinetic energy by $20$~Myr, which itself is dominated by the turbulent component that accounts for $\sim 70-80\%$ of the lobes total kinetic energy.
+During the inflation phase, we find that the combined thermal and kinetic energy of the lobes generally accounts for $\sim$~half of the injected jet energy \citep[see also e.g.,][]{HardcastleKrause13, BourneSijacki17, WeinbergerEtAl17}, with values of $51.7$, $48.9$ and $46.3\%$ for the low, fiducial and high power jet lobes, respectively, shortly before the jets switch off.
+Large departure from this only occur in the first few Myr of jet injection, where the fraction of injected energy in the lobes peaks at $70-80\%$ before significant expansion and mixing has occurred.
+For all three jet powers, the thermal component dominates the energy budget because the shocks driven by the fast kinetically dominated jets rapidly heating the lobe gas.
+The residual kinetic energy accounts for only $\sim 5-6\%$ of the jet energy residing in the lobes by $20$~Myr, which itself is dominated by the turbulent component that accounts for $\sim 70-80\%$ of the lobes total kinetic energy.